- Diseases, Disorders & Conditions»

 - Bird mites have no wings so they could not fly, but since they are so small and equipped with sharp heat sensors, they float on the air and move toward the targets for the sting.

-- Aqueous dilution of Lemon Eucalyptus is found to be an effective repellent against the bird-mite sting.
+- An aqueous dilution of Lemon Eucalyptus is found to be an effective repellent against the bird-mite sting.

 - Government action to eradicate bird mites by treating infected bird nests with proper insecticide is suggested.